-For commodities, an exclusion of financial securities with soft commodities/staple foods as underlying is applied.
+For commodities, an exclusion of financial securities with soft commodities/staple foods as well as energy commodities as underlying is applied.

 Active third-party funds are reviewed as part of a holistic qualitative and quantitative analysis.
 The core element of the sustainability analysis is an internally developed questionnaire and personal interviews with the fund companies/asset managers of the target funds used.
 In addition, sustainability assessments by recognized external agencies round off the process.
 A standardized and systematic evaluation of the information collected takes place at regular intervals, on the basis of which an internal score is compiled.